greenlsi/reload_refresh/README.md

 * Victim: sender_sync
   * It receives requests through port 10000 and performs a timed access (depending on a value of the request) to the target memory address.
 It saves measured access times and timestamps in a file.
 * Attacker: example_code_sync
   * It sends requests to port 10000 and performs the desired attack against the target address.
-Once the request has been received, it saves attack times and timestamps in a file.
+Once the request has been received, it saves measured access times and timestamps in a file.
 * Plot: the results can be depicted in a graph by calling `pyhton3  py_plot_sync.py sender_file attacker_file`

 #### Options